CLSherrod/clsherrod.github.io/_pages/now.md

 ## Recently Published
 - Wrote a review [Mastering Startup Equity: A Review of The Slicing Pie Handbook for Fair and Sustainable Partnerships](/slicing-pie/)
+- Wrote a love letter to my love [A Heartfelt Love Letter to My Soulmate: Celebrating Our Timeless Connection](/love-letter/)
 - Wrote [Striving for Balance - My True Life Goals](/striving-for-balance/) - My true life goals is beyond wealth.
 - Updated [Strengthening Your Online Security: The Power of Strong Passphrases and Two-Factor Authentication and PassKeys](/security/) with PassKeys
 - Wrote poem [No Such Thing](/no-such-thing/)